federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 The attribute config file is processed through the following tasks:

-- From the lookup table, the METADATA_SECTION attribute  for HNAP_ATTRIBUTES found in mulitple metadata sections is split into one attribute per METADATA_SECTION creating METADATA_SECTION{} list, using the AttributeSplitter transformer.
+- From the lookup table, the METADATA_SECTION attribute  for HNAP_ATTRIBUTES found in multiple metadata sections is split into one attribute per METADATA_SECTION creating METADATA_SECTION{} list, using the AttributeSplitter transformer.
 - METADATA_SECTION{} list is exploded to its individual parts using a ListExploder transformer.
 - A StringSearcher transformer searches the lookup table for FEATURE_ATTRIBUTES that are list attributes.
-- AttributeSplitter tranformer plits list attributes using {} delimiter and creates _list{} list attribute from results.
+- AttributeSplitter transformer splits list attributes using {} delimiter and creates _list{} list attribute from results.
-- AttributeCreator extracts _list{0} attribute creating list_name attribute which is original FEATURE_ATTRIBUTE list name.
+- AttributeCreator extracts _list{0} attribute creating list_name attribute that is original FEATURE_ATTRIBUTE list name.
   - These lists are tested for duplication in METADATA_SECTIONS and an error is thrown in the transformer when found.
 - List attributes and non-list attributes have out of scope attributes removed.
 - ListBuilder builds _list{} list attributes from FEATURE_ATTRIBUTES, HNAP_ATTRIBUTES and list_name, grouped by METADATA_SECTION attributes.
-- An '_order' attribute with value of 1 is created.
+-  '_order' attribute with value of 1 is created.
-- ListElementCounter retreives _list{} element count for each METADATA_SECTION.
+- ListElementCounter retrieves _list{} element count for each METADATA_SECTION.
 - ListSearcher searches for _list{}.listname attribute in each METADATA_SECTION.
 - _list_index from all _list{}.listname attributes is extracted.
 - The results are sent to the XML CREATION section.